PaulHBartley/mkproj/README.md

 - create a new directory called `my-new-python-project`.
 - install a Python virtual environment inside the directory.
 - initialize the directory as a git repository.
-- connect the directory's git repository with a remote repository.
+- connect the directory's git repository with a new remote repository on GitHub called `my-new-python-project`.

 This is a good start.
-But if we wanted to, we could also
+Taking this a step further, with `$ mkproj my-new-python-project` we can

-- An activated virtual environment
+- make `my-new-python-project` the active Python virtual environment for that shell session (if we so choose)
 -